2D Subsurface (Poisson) Model#

 A simple interface to creating an instance of Subsurf2D.

-A module that provides implementation(s) of Poisson Equations model(s) This module utilizes fenics (dolfin) if supported
+A module that provides implementation(s) of Poisson Equations model(s).
+This module uses FEniCSx (dolfinx 0.10) and PETSc.

 class Subsurf2DConfigs(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', model_name='Subsurf2D', screen_output_iter=1, file_output_iter=1, nx=64, ny=64, mesh_elements='Lagrange', mesh_elements_degree=(1, 2), random_seed=123)[source]#